 Cluj-Napoca is a city with a diverse population, gorgeous architecture, and an abundance of history.
 It has also become my most recent home.
-I’ve been living here for the past nine months, never expecting a year ago that this would be the case.
+I’ve been living here for the past few years, never expecting that this would be the case.

 Cluj-Napoca is an amazingly friendly city, and one of the best destinations for digital nomads.
 It’s affordable, has widespread and reliable internet, and making friends here is easy.
 Plus, there are a ton of amazing day trips from Cluj-Napoca.